 We fight landlords who violate the law because we believe housing is a human right.
-We take on police departments who violate the constitutional rights of the people they serve.
+We take on local, state and federal law enforcement when they violate the constitutional rights of the people they serve.

 Housing Justice

 At the People’s Law Project, we will handle problem landlords.
-As a tenant, you have the right to be protected from discrimination on the basis of your race, national origin, religion, sex, familial status, source of income, or disability.
+As a tenant, you have the right to be protected from discrimination on the basis of your race, national origin, religion, sex, familial status, disability, or whether or not you get help paying your rent.
 Further, your landlord cannot retaliate against you for sticking up for your rights.
 We represent tenants in lawsuits against landlords to enforce their rights at trial or to negotiate a resolution out of court.

 Civil Rights